cjijcb/partdec/README.md

     Suffixes are case-insensitive.

   -b, -base &lt;PATH&gt;
-    Set the base path for output files and also rename them.
+    Set the base path for output files and also set their filename.
     For multiple output files, an _N suffix is added, where N is an incrementing number starting from 1.